-Magento is a resource-heavy ecommerce platform that requires the right amount of resources and configurations to work perfectly.
+Magento is a resource-heavy ecommerce platform that requires the right set of resources and configurations for optimum performance.
 Even if you have a sound infrastructure, there is a chance that your Magento powered store might be slow.

 - Choose The Right Magento Hosting

-- Skip Built-in Cache, Use Varnish
+- Skip Built-in Cache – Use Varnish

 - Keep Updating the Indexers

-- Inspect 3rd-Party Modules
+- Inspect Third-Party Modules

 - Enable Magento Flat Catalogs

-- Get Help From CSS/JS Minification
+- Use CSS/JS Minification

-- Speed up Search Results With ElasticSearch
+- Speed up Magento 2 via Search Results With ElasticSearch

-- CDN For Magento performance Optimization
+- CDN For Magento 2 Speed Optimization

-- RM -RF * Database Logs
+- RM -RF * Database Logs for Magento 2 Optimization

 - Switch To Production Mode